deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

 ![terraform apply](./images/t-nat-gateway.JPG)

-#### Next, I will be creating the Application Load Balancer and the Auto scaling Groups
+#### Next, I will be creating the Application Load Balancer and the Auto scaling Groups, target groups and listeners
 ### I would need to create the certificate manager before the ALB
 ### I would need to create the Application Load balancer before the autoscalling groups